ysyk2021/turning-your-flaws-into-fuel-harnessing-your-weaknesses-to-build-a-better-life/src/chapter-1-2.md

-Chapter 2: Definition of Flaws and Weaknesses
+Definition of Flaws and Weaknesses
 =============================================

 In this chapter, we will explore the definitions of flaws and weaknesses, providing a clear understanding of these concepts.
 By distinguishing between flaws and weaknesses, you will gain insights into how they can impact your life and, ultimately, how you can harness them for personal growth.